wu-lee/rushkoff-archive/docs/_articles/the-douglas-rushkoff-interview.md

 "Rushkoff doesn't dabble, but dives.
 He has worked as a theater director, a fight choreographer, Guardian of London columnist, a rabbi, and a keyboardist for PsychicTV, among other things.

-"His very first comic, Club Zero-G was about kids who visit a shared consensual dreamspace when they're asleep- remembered only by one them.
-Misunderstood as a Matrix rip-off by an inexperienced reviewer, the graphic novel version won 'Worst Graphic Novel of 2004' from The Comics Journal.
-Appreciated by Jonathan Vankin, of Vertigo, as an original and successful narrative experiment, Club Zero-G got Rushkoff a pitch meeting.
-Testament, Rushkoff's first comic series, was the result of that pitch."
+"His very first comic, **Club Zero-G** was about kids who visit a shared consensual dreamspace when they're asleep--remembered only by one them.
+Misunderstood as a **Matrix** rip-off by an inexperienced reviewer, the graphic novel version won 'Worst Graphic Novel of 2004' from **The Comics Journal**.
+Appreciated by Jonathan Vankin, of Vertigo, as an original and successful narrative experiment, **Club Zero-G** got Rushkoff a pitch meeting. **Testament**, Rushkoff's first comic series, was the result of that pitch."

-As for me, I figure if Douglas is good enough for the Times, then who are we to say different?
-Douglas recently sat down with Jeff Newelt and talked about-among other things- comics, new media, religion, and his recent Vertigo title, Testament.
+As for me, I figure if Douglas is good enough for the **Times**, then who are we to say different?
+Douglas recently sat down with **Jeff Newelt** and talked about--among other things--comics, new media, religion, and his recent Vertigo title, **Testament**.

 Enjoy!

-\-DF

-conver-
+**--DF**

-JEFF NEWELT: In your comic Testament, I notice gence of your favorite themes... "open source" Judaism, alternate forms of currency, media viruses, corporations, etc., etc. Why did you think a comic was the way to express your ideas?
+**_JEFF NEWELT_**_: In your comic **Testament**, I notice a convergence of your favorite themes... "open source" Judaism, alternate forms of currency, media viruses, corporations, etc., etc. Why did you think a comic was the way to express your ideas?_

-DOUGLAS RUSHKOFF: In comics you can combine ideas in a way you can't in an article, an essay, or even a nonfiction book.
+**DOUGLAS RUSHKOFF**: In comics you can combine ideas in a way you can't in an article, an essay, or even a nonfiction book.
 Prose is a deeply linear medium, you've got to have a clear subject and make an ordered, rational argument for it.
 You can attempt some verbal mash-up, à la William Burroughs, but that's working against the bias of text and books.

 Comics are collage.
 It's sequential storytelling.
 There's both